claesenm/EnsembleSVM/README.md

 ![workflow](doc/workflow.png?raw=true "Workflow")

 If you use EnsembleSVM, please cite our paper:
-> M. Claesen, F. De Smet, J. Suykens, and B. De Moor, "*EnsembleSVM: A library for ensemble learning using support vector machines*" Journal of Machine Learning Research, vol. 15, pp. 141–145, 2014.
+> M. Claesen, F. De Smet, J. Suykens, and B. De Moor, "*EnsembleSVM: A library for ensemble learning using support vector machines*", Journal of Machine Learning Research, vol. 15, pp. 141–145, 2014.

 ## Various